 The authors concluded that aortic event rate in patients with the MFS, when managed with beta-blockade, sports/physical activity limitations, and regular imaging follow-up, is low when the absolute aortic root diameter is <50 mm.

 This analysis is a demonstration of the low event rate in a well-managed population of patients with MFS, and argues against the need for prophylactic surgery at aortic root diameter <50 mm in some patients.
 However, as the authors discuss, the decision to pursue surgery in higher-risk MFS patients (rapid rate of aortic growth, family history of dissection, desire for pregnancy) is more complex, and often these patients are operated on earlier.
 As many of these patients were excluded from this study, the reported event rate may be lower than expected.
 The study does underscore the importance and value of a multidisciplinary protocol approach to the management of these complex patients.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Sports and Exercise Cardiology, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Echocardiography/Ultrasound, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Sports & Exercise and Imaging
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Sports and Exercise Cardiology, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging

 Keywords: Follow-Up Studies, Marfan Syndrome, Sports, Motor Activity, Echocardiography